smolijar/gitwiki-thesis/src/state-of-art/gitit.md

 2. an export option of the page into a rich set of document formats, including other LMLs (Markdown, MediaWiki, AsciiDoc, etc.), typesetting formats (e.g. \LaTeX, ConTeXt), office document formats, DocBook, sideshow formats and much more, using Pandoc [@pandoc].

 The documents are implicitly written in the Pandoc's extended version of Markdown.
-In a YFM (document preamble), meta-data including format can be set, as seen in listing \ref{lst:gitit:preamble}.
+In a YFM (document preamble), meta-data including format can be set, as seen in the listing \ref{lst:gitit:preamble}.
 The supported formats include reStructuredText, LaTeX, HTML, DocBook and Org [@org] markup. [@gitit]

 ```{language=latex caption="Gitit: Page preamble example" label="lst:gitit:preamble"}